ray-project/ray/python/ray/tune/README.rst

 When run, ``./tune.py`` will schedule the trials on Ray, creating a new local Ray cluster if an existing cluster address is not specified.
-Incremental status will be reported in the following form, or you can also view the results using Tensorboard.
+Incremental status will be reported on the command line in the following form, and you can also view the results using Tensorboard:

 .. code:: text